shaunsmith/functionslab/README.md

 ## Overview

-This document will show you how to setup your functions development environment and then guide you a series of labs focusing on different topics including:
+This tutorial will show you how to setup your functions development environment and then guide you through a series of labs focusing on different topics
+including:

 1. Function Basics
 2. Java Functions and Unit testing